Reciprocity (social psychology): History

 Reciprocity dates as far back as the time of Hammurabi (c.
 1792–1750 BC).
-Hammurabi's code, a collection of 282 laws and standards, lists crimes and their various punishments as well as guidelines for citizens' conduct.
-The code demanded the individual act in terms of the public interest.
+Hammurabi's code, a collection of 282 laws and standards, lists crimes and their various punishments, as well as guidelines for citizens' conduct.
 The "eye for an eye" principles in which the laws were written mirror the idea of direct reciprocity.
-For example, if a person caused the death of another person, the killer would be put to death:
+For example, if someone caused the death of another person, they too would be put to death.

-Law #196: "If a man destroy the eye of another man, they shall destroy his eye.
-If one break a man's bone, they shall break his bone.
-If one destroy the eye of a freeman or break the bone of a freeman he shall pay one gold mina.
-If one destroy the eye of a man's slave or break a bone of a man's slave he shall pay one-half his price."

-Reciprocity was also a cornerstone of ancient Greece.
+Reciprocity was also a cornerstone of Ancient Greece.
 In Homeric Greece, citizens relied on reciprocity as a form of transaction as there was no formal system of government or trade.
 In Homer's Iliad, he illustrates several instances of reciprocal transactions in the form of gift giving.
 For example, in Book VI of the Iliad, Glaucus and Diomedes exchange armor when they discover that their grandfathers were friends.
-However, there were times when direct reciprocity was not possible, specifically in times of great need when a citizen had nothing to give for repayment.
-Thus, deferred reciprocity was also prevalent in Greek culture at this time.
-Deferred reciprocity refers to giving a person gifts or favors with the understanding that they will repay this favor at another time when the initial giver is in great need.
+However, there were times when direct reciprocity was not possible, especially in times of great need when a citizen had nothing to give for repayment.
+Thus, delayed reciprocity was also prevalent in Greek culture at this time.
+Delayed reciprocity refers to doing a positive action in service of another, including a gift or favor, with the understanding that they will repay this favor at another time when the initial giver is in great need.
 This form of reciprocity was used extensively by travelers, particularly in the Odyssey.
 Odysseus often had to rely on the kindness of human strangers and other mythological creatures to secure resources along his journey.

 In the classical Greek polis, large-scale projects such as construction of temples, building of warships and financing of choruses were carried out as gifts from individual donors.
 In Rome, wealthy elite were linked with their dependents in a cycle of reciprocal gift giving.
 As these examples suggest, reciprocity enjoyed a cultural prestige among ancient aristocracies for whom it was advantageous.
+The institutionalization of reciprocity has its origins in ancient societies, but continues today in politics and popular culture.
+For more, see Reciprocity (social and political philosophy).